 The Company's efforts in identifying a prospective target company or business will not be limited to a particular industry or geographic region.
-However, given the experience of the Directors, the Company expects to focus on acquiring a company or business in the technology sector (in particular focussing on technology and/or intellectual property that is used in the financial services industry) with either all or a substantial portion of its operations in Europe or Asia.
+However, given the experience of the Directors, the Company expects to focus on acquiring a company or business in the technology sector (in particular focussing on technology and/or intellectual property that is used in the financial services industry) or the medicinal cannabis and CBD Wellness sector with either all or a substantial portion of its operations in Europe or Asia.
 The Directors' initial search will focus on businesses based in or with operations in Hong Kong, Malaysia, or the United Kingdom.